John Stauffer

 The campaign to abolish slavery in the United States was the most powerful and effective social movement of the nineteenth century and has served as a recurring source of inspiration for every subsequent struggle against injustice.
 But the abolitionist story has traditionally focused on the evangelical impulses of white, male, middle-class reformers, obscuring the contributions of many African Americans, women, and others.

-An original and thoughtful work on a subject of signal importance.
+An original and thoughtful work on a subject of signal importance--Ira Berlin

-Over the past generation, historians of women and African Americans have shown that women and nonwhites fundamentally contributed to American antislavery agitation....
+Over the past generation, historians have shown that women and nonwhites fundamentally contributed to American antislavery agitation....
 Nevertheless, there has not yet been a new synthetic treatment of abolitionism that absorbed this new work.
 The field has not yet been reconceived in terms of the social history of what we now realize to have been a multiracial and broad grass-roots movement with a long chronology.
-This important collection of essays admirably fills the gap.
+This important collection of essays admirably fills the gap